Guide for Authors

 Authorship Disputes

-Disputes about authorship are best settled at the local level before the journal reviews the manuscript.
+Authorship disputes are best settled at the local level before the journal reviews the manuscript.
 However, at their discretion editors may become involved in resolving authorship disputes.
 Changes in authorship at any stage of manuscript review, revision, or acceptance should be accompanied by a written request and explanation from all of the original authors.

 Notes